CS-SI/stac-fastapi-eodag/README.md

 stac-fastapi-eodag combines the capabilities of EODAG and STAC FastAPI to provide a powerful, unified API for accessing Earth observation data from various providers.

+**stac-fastapi-eodag is now available from GitHub: https://github.com/CS-SI/stac-fastapi-eodag.
+Please use the GitHub version instead.**

 ## Disclaimer

 ⚠️ This project is a **WIP** and not ready for any production usage.
 Use at your own risks.